marsch/Architecture/Connectors/AdapterGuide.md

 component](https://github.com/elasticio/sugarcrm-component/blob/master/lib/triggers/getObjectsWebhook.js)

 ### Get Deleted Objects - Webhook
-This trigger is similar to *Get Objects - Webhook* however, instead of having information transferred when an object is created or updated, this trigger is activated when an object is deleted.
+This trigger is similar to *Get Objects - Webhook*, however, instead of having information transferred when an object is created or updated, this trigger is activated when an object is deleted.
 This trigger should emit an event with the id of the object that was deleted.